Wait! There may be a waiting list.

 - Learn about counseling: Read the FAQ about Counseling.

-- Find out about our Hours for Appointments to learn if our schedule will meet your needs.
+- Learn about Hours for Appointments to learn if my schedule will meet your needs.

-- Look at our Location information to determine if you will have any difficulties getting to our office.
+- If you want in-person sessions, look at the office Location information to determine if you will have any difficulties getting to the office.

 Common Concerns of New Clients Who Want to Make that First Appointment